shallomflex/shallomflex/README.md

 - 👋 Hi, I’m Nendang Shallom Goshit aka @shallomflex
-- 👀 I’m interested in web development
+- 👀 I’m interested in Interesting Projects.
-- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Front-end Projects
 - 📫 How to reach me by mail sshallom92@gmail.com